 Free Fabora tool

-Cases coveredSimply supported and cantilever
+Cases coveredSimply supported, cantilever, and fixed

 SectionsSHS, RHS, UB, and UC

-OutputsSelf weight, moment, and estimated deflection
+OutputsSelf weight, moment, deflection, and stress estimate

 Use noteIndicative planning tool only